For Communities

 Operating from Dragon Hall, settings across the city and via online, we deliver a range of programmes devised in collaboration with participants, with their priorities at the forefront.

 Sometimes these activities are aimed at a specific group across several weeks (A Life Written).
-Sometimes they are drop-in in nature and serve a broader community (Stories from the Quarter and our collaborations with New Routes).
+Sometimes they include drop-in activities and serve a broader community (Stories from the Quarter, collaborations with New Routes, and Stepping Into Dragon Hall).

 Whatever the format and whoever the participants, these activities always celebrate and explore writing as a vehicle for wellbeing, enjoyment, connection, confidence-building, and pleasure.